DOT THEOry

 Only structured data engineering and some linguistic terms.

-For a research study proposal that evaluates whether context improves predictive performance: https://www.dottheory.co.uk/paper/context-sensitive-modelling-in-practice
+For a pragmatic research study proposal that evaluates whether context improves predictive performance in the real world: https://www.dottheory.co.uk/paper/context-sensitive-modelling-in-practice

-Dot Theory does is a normative–computational architecture for interpreting and acting under uncertainty.
+What the Dot Theory does is provide a normative computational architecture for interpreting and acting under uncertainty.

 It does not:

-It is a computational and epistemic proposal on how we structure data and feedback that may improve predictive fidelity in regimes where contextual structure of those concepts is relevant.
+It is a computational and epistemic proposal on how we structure systems, data and feedback that may improve predictive fidelity in regimes where the contextual structure of those concepts is relevant.
+Where that leaves us considering our own intelligence is a matter to consider separately.

 Practical Aim